Creating Custom Commands

 Add effects or improve the message:

-/addcommand add hello say Hello ${player}! && playsound entity.player.levelup
+/cmd add hello say Hello ${player}! && playsound entity.player.levelup

 Common Command Types